hasauino/hasauino.github.io/_projects/(2) hand-assist.md

 ### Actuators

-I used a linear motor from [Actuonix](https://www.actuonix.com/), the motor model is: [L12-100-100-12-S](https://www.actuonix.com/L12-S-Micro-Linear-Actuator-with-Limit-Switches-p/l12-s.htm?1=1&CartID=0).
+I used a linear motor from [Actuonix](https://www.actuonix.com/), motor model is: [L12-100-100-12-S](https://www.actuonix.com/L12-S-Micro-Linear-Actuator-with-Limit-Switches-p/l12-s.htm?1=1&CartID=0).
 This actuator consists of a small  100:1 geared DC motor connected to a four-start lead screw of a 1.25 mm pitch or equivalently a lead of 5 mm.

 It's a powerful actuator relative to it's size.
-However, I had to get rid of rod that extends from it.
+However, I had to get rid of the rod that extends from it.
 So I extracted the DC motor inside the actuator, the lead screw, and the bearing.
 This was definitely not cost effective, but it was the only way to get these components.
-Below are the motor specification:
+Below are the motor specifications:

 | Spec.         | Value   |
 | ------------- | ------- |